 The charity supports creative projects about Hart Island which serve to restore the identities of the buried or invent new artistic forms inspired by submissions to the Traveling Cloud Museum or other creative works concerning Hart Island.

-The Hart Island Project is a 501-(c)-3 Charitable Organization registered in New York and New Jersey.
+The Hart Island Project is a 501-(c)-3 Charitable Organization registered in New York, New Jersey and Connecticut.